woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 The liberated person has a body-mind package but she is not that package; she is the void, the emptiness out of which that package has arisen.
 How to protect an absence, a void?
 Since it cannot be harmed, there is no need to protect it and no possibility of protecting it.
 Consequently, **the person of awakening is totally open to life, totally transparent, totally receptive to all things.**

 She says “yes” to all aspects of life without reservation. **The mind gathers energy and strength by saying “no” to parts of Existence.
 This is liked and that is disliked.
-But the person of wisdom says “yes” to all of it.
-And nothing is excluded, not even the mind.**
+But <font color=red>the person of wisdom says “yes” to all of it.
+And nothing is excluded, not even the mind</font>.**

 For she knows that Existence is a vast mystery which cannot be penetrated.
 She knows that she knows nothing at all, and so she simply opens her heart.
 She trusts.
 She allows the river to carry her, she knows not where, she knows not why.
 But **with that trusting heart she experiences the bliss of allowing herself to be a part of the flow.
 Just to exist in each moment is a benediction.**

 He has no attachment to particular concepts or beliefs,and so he’s willing to let others have them.
 He’s willing to let others be “right.”
 After all, each concept is part of Existence too, it is perfect in its own way.
 And **each person is a part of Existence, a part of God — so the divine is speaking through everyone.**

 He sometimes uses the master Mahavir's logic when it’s appropriate.
 If someone makes a statement of some kind his attitude toward it might be, “Perhaps you are right.”
 He lets the other person know that he understood what was said, but he’s lost the compulsion to agree or disagree — least of all with philosophical or metaphysical systems.
 He’s receptive to all things large and small, including all concepts, but he’s not attached to any.
-He plays with them as what they are — toys in the sandbox.
+He <font color=red>plays with them as what they are — toys in the sandbox</font>.

 He has abandoned trying to know the how or why of Existence or of his situation, he’s abandoned gathering facts and data and answers and solutions.
 He’s willing to play with data and questions and so on, but doesn't take them seriously because he has accepted his complete ignorance.